Old Glory Oak

 Click here for the address and more info

-We’re planning a huge picnic under the Pico Canyon Oak with speakers and the tree-sit crowd gathering to celebrate this oak’s survival and share old stories.
-Meet tree-sitter and visual artist John Quigley and the many others that helped save this magnificent old oak from the bulldozers.
+We held a picnic under the Pico Canyon Oak with speakers, music and the tree-sit crowd gathering to celebrate this oak’s survival and share old stories.
+Tree-sitter and visual artist John Quigley and the many others that helped save this magnificent old oak from the bulldozers attended and enjoyed re-connecting.

 Don’t forget to sign up for our enews or join our Facebook page to make sure you get notifications about this event.